 A History degree can take you into teaching, law, business, journalism, politics, museum administration, TV and film documentary, civil service, the military, and many other fields.
 History graduates have also landed jobs in secondary schools and junior colleges across the state, as well as many historical organizations.

-The Department of History is delighted to welcome two new faculty members in Fall 2019, Dr. Ashley Black and Dr. Erin Hughes.
+The Department of History is delighted to welcome a new tenure-track faculty member in Fall 2022, Dr. Jennifer Cullison.